ebrahimkhodadadi/SignalTrader/docs/Telegram.md

 # Telegram Integration

-This document covers how TelegramTrader integrates with Telegram for signal monitoring, message processing, and notification delivery.
+This document covers how SignalTrader integrates with Telegram for signal monitoring, message processing, and notification delivery.

 ## Overview